Broadway show cancellations leave Ticketmaster and Telecharge scrambling to field refund requests

 Telecharge.com

 This service, owned by the Shubert Organization, said credit cards of affected ticket holders will be automatically refunded.
-A spokesperson confirmed that it would include “tickets from Telecharge for a Broadway performance between March 12, 2020 and April 12, 2020.”
+A spokesperson confirmed that the policy would include “tickets from Telecharge for a Broadway performance between March 12, 2020 and April 12, 2020.”
 See the announcement here.

 SeatGeek

 A spokesperson for this service was unclear if the shows would be considered postponed or canceled, but it’s likely the latter.
+That means customers should get a refund.
 “In general if an event is canceled we refund the order,” the spokesperson said.
 See the refund policy here.

 This story is developing . . .